ungoogled-software/ungoogled-chromium/docs/flags.md

   -- | --
   `--disable-beforeunload` | Disables JavaScript dialog boxes triggered by `beforeunload` `--disable-search-engine-collection` | Disable automatic search engine scraping from webpages.
-  `--enable-stacked-tab-strip`<br>`--enable-tab-adjust-layout` | These flags adjust the tab strip behavior.
-Please note that they are not well tested, so proceed with caution.
   `--extension-mime-request-handling` | Change how extension MIME types (CRX and user scripts) are handled.
 Acceptable values are `download-as-regular-file` or `always-prompt-for-install`.
 Leave unset to use normal behavior.
   `--fingerprinting-canvas-image-data-noise` | (Added flag to Bromite feature) Implements fingerprinting deception for Canvas image data retrieved via JS APIs.
 In the data, at most 10 pixels are slightly modified.
   `--fingerprinting-canvas-measuretext-noise` | (Added flag to Bromite feature) Scale the output values of Canvas::measureText() with a randomly selected factor in the range -0.0003% to 0.0003%, which are recomputed on every document initialization.